actsl/kiss_sdl/README.md

 For compiling in Visual Studio, run kiss_example1.vcxproj or kiss_example2.vcxproj, make sure that on the toolbar x86 is selected (instead of x64), it was tested with x86, then build.
-Use one of the following commands to compile either in Linux, or in Windows using MinGW.
+Use one of the following commands to compile either in Linux or Macintosh, or in Windows using MinGW.

 make -f kiss_makefile